 However, by unpublished order dated Oct.
 28, 2010, the Board panel summarily rejected the judge's recommendation.
 It directed the judge to "proceed to hear the case as promptly as possible," and stated that "all parties may present whatever admissible evidence is available to them and make any appropriate legal arguments, including arguments concerning what, if any, inferences should be drawn based on any assertion of the privilege against self-incrimination."
 The judge thereafter proceeded to hear the case and issued a decision finding the alleged violations, without drawing any adverse inferences based on the owner's failure to testify, which the Board affirmed.
-See 357 NLRB No. 188, slip op. at 1 n.
-1 and JD at 16-17 (2011)).
+See 357 NLRB 2222 n.
+1, 2230 (2011)).